-Note: Staff recommends the following guideline be deleted as it conflicts with proposed form-based code standards and the City's design standards and guidelines for streetscape elements, adopted per FMC 22.65.
+REPEAL SECTION as it conflicts with proposed form-based code standards and the City's design standards and guidelines for streetscape elements, adopted per FMC 22.65

 22.64.005 Street layouts.

 Intent Create an efficient, expandable, safe, and predictable system of minor and major streets.